junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "He's an adult, an angel, he can --" Sam sighs, cutting himself off.
 "Forget it, what are you gonna do?"

-"Thinking about going back home," Dean answers quickly.
+"Thinking about going back home," Dean answers honestly.

 "That's a twenty-six hour drive," Sam points out reasonably.
 "You wouldn't be there until tomorrow afternoon and you can't drive all the time without rest.
 How far down the list are you now?"

 "Half way through, on my way to Fall River," Dean glances at the scribbled note.
 "But I'm stuck in Boston now.
 Traffic is Hell."

-"Hell is Hell, Dean," Sam says in his Sam-branded patient soothing voice.
+"*Hell* is Hell, Dean," Sam says in his branded patient voice, trying to sooth his brother.
 "What about you check that one out, then go home, I can take the rest."

-Dean is quite for a moment, then asks, "You sure about that?"
+Dean is quiet for a moment, then asks, "You sure about that?"

 "Not really, I need you here.
 You know, demons can get nasty.
 But I get it."
 Sam sighs again tiredly.
 "If you think Cas needs you more, then go.
 It's your call.
 Gotta make sure he's okay, right?"